dominiquegodin/ATLAS-electron-identification/README.md

 --NN_type     : CNN or FCN specify the type of neural networks (default=CNN)

---scaling     : applies Quantile transform to scalar variables when ON (fit performed on train sample
+--scaling     : applies quantile transform to scalar variables when ON (fit performed on train sample
 	        and applied to whole sample)

 --cross_valid : performs k-fold cross-validation